Public Radio International: History

 PRI was founded in 1983 as American Public Radio as an alternative to NPR for public radio program distribution.
-Five stations established American Public Radio as a syndicate: the Minnesota Public Radio network, KQED/San Francisco, WNYC/New York City, WGUC/Cincinnati, and KUSC in Los Angeles.
+Five stations established American Public Radio as a syndicate: the Minnesota Public Radio network, KQED in San Francisco, WNYC in New York City, WGUC in Cincinnati, and KUSC in Los Angeles.
 The corporation changed its name to Public Radio International in 1994 to reflect its growing interest and involvement in international audio publishing, as typified by its many collaborations with the BBC.

 In the mid-1990s, PRI began to expand its reach by producing programming in addition to distributing programming.
 This evolution in the company began with PRI's The World, originally a co-production among PRI, the BBC World Service, and WGBH.

 In 2004, Minnesota Public Radio left PRI and began distributing its own shows (including A Prairie Home Companion and Marketplace and excluding Classical 24) through its newly created arm, American Public Media.
 In 2012, PRI was acquired by the WGBH Educational Foundation.

 Public Radio International and Public Radio Exchange merged in 2018.
 Both networks maintained separate identities and programming until 2019, when the Public Radio International branding was retired.
-In 2020, the last remaining PRI program other than The World, Studio 360, aired its last episode, concluding with the PRI station ID.
+In 2020, the last remaining PRI program other than The World, Studio 360, aired its last episode, concluding with the PRI network identification.

 Recent program launches and firsts

 In 1995: PRI launches Classical 24, public radio's first 24-hour classical music service, as a co-production with Minnesota Public Radio.

 In 1996: PRI's The World premieres, presenting issues and events "through a global lens" to American audiences.
 Co-produced by PRI with BBC World Service and WGBH Radio Boston, it was the first daily news co-production ever undertaken by the BBC.

 In 2001: PRI’s Studio 360 launches.

-In September, PRI and Symphony Space of New York City announced that PRI would become the national distribution partner of Selected Shorts, which had previously been distributed by National Public Radio.
+In September, PRI and Symphony Space of New York City announced that PRI would become the national distribution partner of Selected Shorts; the program had previously been distributed by National Public Radio.

 In January 2008, PRI and WNYC announced that the name of their new morning drive news program is The Takeaway with John Hockenberry and Adaora Udoji.
 This program's editorial partners include The BBC World Service, The New York Times, and WGBH Radio Boston.
 The program successfully launched April 28, and full national launch was expected June/July 2008.

 On May 1, 2008, PRI was the first major public media outlet to use digital cinema; and one of the first mass media companies overall.
 PRI conceived and spearheaded This American Life Live! in partnership with Ira Glass and WBEZ Chicago.
 This American Life Live! was presented exclusively in select theatres by National CineMedia's (NCM) Fathom, in partnership with BY Experience and Chicago Public Radio, and in association with Public Radio International.

-In 2012: PRI is acquired by WGBH.
+In 2012: PRI was acquired by WGBH.

 On March 21, 2014, the company announced the agreement to distribute This American Life would end July 1, 2014.

-In 2017: PRI launches its Engagement Lab.
+In 2017, PRI launched its Engagement Lab.